Fooled By Randomness is the first book in Nassim Taleb’s Incerto series, which deals with asymmetries in life.

 This is known as survivorship bias.
 It’s where we make the mistake of concentrating on those who made the cut while ignoring the larger majority who didn’t.

 The problem with this bias is that it can lead us to become too optimistic.
-We see stories of success can become convinced we can replicate this, without realising there are many people who’ve failed than succeeded.
+We see stories of success and become convinced we can replicate this, without realising there are many people who’ve failed than succeeded.

 Then, there is the issue of luck in an environment.
 As Malcolm Gladwell outlines in his book, Outliers, the likes of Bill Gates and The Beatles were successful because of luck and the environment they inhabited.